Nutritional Requirements for a Child With Cancer

 Good nutrition is very important for children being treated for cancer.
 Children with cancer often have poor appetites due to one, or more, of the following:

 Side effects of chemotherapy or radiation

 Nausea, vomiting, and diarrhea

 Poor nutrition contributes to poor growth.
-If a child with cancer maintains adequate nutrition, then he/she may be more likely to:
+If a child with cancer gets good nutrition, then he or she may be more likely to:

 Better tolerate chemotherapy or radiation and with fewer side effects